Chipping, Hertfordshire: Population

-The population of Chipping in 1851 was 215, however, with the development of the railway, causing decreased road traffic and growing demand for industrial workers in cities, meant Chipping's population fell to below 100 by 1905.

-Today Chipping has around 50 houses with a population of around 125 to 150 as of 2011.
-The parish of Buckland and Chipping has a combined population of 274 as of 2011, with the population roughly split between both villages.
+In 1851, the population of Chipping was 215.
+However, the development of the railway reduced road traffic while the demand for industrial workers in cities grew, leading to a population decline to below 100 by 1905.
+As of 2011, the hamlet consists of approximately 50 houses with a population estimated between 125 and 150.
+The combined civil parish of Buckland and Chipping had a population of 274 in the 2011 Census.

 Local government

-Along with its neighbour Buckland, Chipping elects members to the Buckland and Chipping parish council.

-Chipping is in the Buntingford ward of the Hertfordshire County Council unitary authority, which is responsible for all significant local government functions.
-Additionally, Chipping is within the Buntingford ward of East Hertfordshire District Council, having two district councillors.

-On the national level, Chipping is in the North East Hertfordshire parliamentary constituency.
+Along with its neighbour Buckland, Chipping elects members to the Buckland and Chipping Parish Council.
+Chipping lies within the Buntingford ward of the Hertfordshire County Council and the East Hertfordshire District Council, the latter of which is represented by three district councillors.
+Nationally, Chipping is situated in the North East Hertfordshire parliamentary constituency.